 A reader asked me back in 2008 if there was a way to travel around the world without ever plugging into a wall socket.
 The answer was “sort of” and it has not gotten much better since then, unfortunately.
-If you only carry a smartphone it’s not hard, but it gets really difficult when it comes to recharging laptops and camera batteries.
+If you only carry a smartphone it’s not hard to be a solar-powered traveler, but it gets really difficult when it comes to recharging laptops and camera batteries.

 Back then I took on the challenge and traveled more than a week in Peru almost completely on solar power.
 But I only managed that by leaving my laptop stowed and cheating when I needed to recharge my camera battery.
 (I once had a super-zoom camera that used rechargeable AA batteries, which was terrific, but it was made by Kodak and isn’t sold anymore.)